hngling/sciblog/content/authors/admin/_index.md

 ---
-bio: Hey, I'm a student in SMU. matter.
+bio: Hey, I'm a part-time student in SMU.
 education:
   courses:
   - course: Master of IT in Business